robertsrb/VERTEX-CFD/paper/paper.md

 Physical models and coupling between equations were verified and validated against benchmark problems taken from the published literature: isothermal flows [@Taylor-green-vortex, @10.1115/1.3240731; @Clausen2013], heated flows [@Kuehn_Goldstein_1976; @tritton_1959], transient and steady-state cases, turbulent cases [@nicoud:hal-00910373; @nasa-web], and MHD flows [@SMOLENTSEV201565].

-# Conclusions
+# Conclusions and current development activities

 VERTEX-CFD is an open-source CFD solver that relies on a finite element discretization method to solve for the incompressible Navier-Stokes equations coupled to a temperature equation and MHD equation.
 Reynolds Averaged Navier-Stokes (RANS) turbulence models and large eddy simulation model are also available.
 The code relies on the  Trilinos package and offers a wide range of temporal integrators, solvers and preconditioners to run on CPU- and GPU-enabled platforms.
 VERTEX-CFD solver was verified and validated for steady and unsteady incompressible flows with benchmark cases taken from the published literature: natural convection, viscous heating, laminar flow over a circle, and turbulent channels.
 It was also demonstrated that VERTEX-CFD solver scales on CPUs (Perlmutter) and GPUs (Perlmutter and Summit [@olcf-web]) architectures.

-Future development will focus on implementing wall functions for RANS models, and adding conjugate heat transfer capabilities.
+The development activities are currently focusing on three main activities that are:
+- implementation of a conjugate heat transfer model.
+- coupling with TensorFlowLite for AI&ML applications.
+- implementation of wall function for RANS models to enable high-Reynolds turbulence models.

 # Acknowledgements